Abjad/abjad/trunk/abjad/docs/source/examples/part/index.rst

    >>> durated_reservoir = durate_pitch_contour_reservoir(shadowed_contour_reservoir)

-Then we'll grab the sub-reservoir for the first violins, throw it in a staff and give it a 6/4 time signature, just so it lines up properly.
-We'll also label the descents so you can clearly see where they start:
+Then we'll grab the sub-reservoir for the first violins, taking the first ten descents (which includes the silences we've been adding as well).
+We'll label each descent with some markup, to distinguish them, throw them into a Staff and give them a 6/4 time signature, just so they line up properly.

 ::